The Camborne School of Mines (CSM) was established in 1887.

 In 1974 the School moved to specially built premises at Trevenson that lies mid-way between Camborne and Redruth.
 Much of the mining and mineral processing teaching formerly carried out at King Edward was transferred to Trevenson.
 However, KEM was still used for some practical underground & surface surveying and also mining training.

-This continued until 2005 when CSM moved to the new university campus at Tremough, which is just outside Penryn.
+In 2005 CSM moved to the new university campus at Tremough, which is just outside Penryn.